 The optimal control theory for systems governed by fractional differential equations (FDEs) has rapidly progressed since 2010, yet Caputo dynamics remain relatively unexplored.
 To address this gap, optimal control problems involving Caputo FDEs of all orders are formulated.
 State and control constraints are included, and verification results are established.
 A Pontryagin maximum principle is derived from first principles, providing necessary conditions that describe how optimal controls can be inferred from the state trajectory.
 Employing an adjoint method reformulates the problem using adjoint Caputo dynamics, leading to a characterization of the adjoint system.
 Concrete identifiability results are also provided, illustrating how the structure of the control problem ensures observational openings within the state trajectory that permit the complete recovery of the control.
-(Abd-Elmonem et al.2023)(Mojahed et al., 2025)(Damak, 2023)(Cao et al., 2023)(Elsonbaty et al., 2025)(Dekhkonov, 2026)(Jiang2025)(Ali et al.2026)(Mohsin et al.2025)(Moon, 2025).
+(Abd-Elmonem ,.2023)(Mojahed ,., 2025)(Damak, 2023)(Cao ,., 2023)(Elsonbaty ,., 2025)(Dekhkonov, 2026)(Jiang2025)(Ali ,.2026)(Mohsin ,.2025)(Moon, 2025).
 Many situations described by EFDs exhibit history-dependence, thus necessitating delayed control problems.
 Control models with fractional states naturally arise from the synthesis of nonlinear ordinary differential equations and Caputo derivatives.
 Inverse control problems have been defined for finite-dimensional systems governed by Newell-Whitehead-Segel type Caputo equations.
 Analytical identifiability results for these equations have been established in the one-dimensional case without spatial domain constraints.
 The nature and location of control openings synonymous with the observability for systems described by distributed parameter systems (DPS) provide avenues for future work (Pooseh, 2013).
-(Jiang2025)(Saadeh et al.2024)(Padder et al.2023)(Kebede & Lakoud, 2023)(Kosari et al.2026)(Sadek, 2025)(Mohamed & Qamlo, 2026)(Almutairi & Saber, 2023)
+(Jiang2025)(Saadeh ,.2024)(Padder ,.2023)(Kebede & Lakoud, 2023)(Kosari ,.2026)(Sadek, 2025)(Mohamed & Qamlo, 2026)(Almutairi & Saber, 2023)

 8. Stochastic Extensions and Uncertainty Quantification

 Fractional calculus is successfully employed to describe anomalous stochastic processes that are superior to classical models.
 Unfortunately, random fractional orders have not yet been incorporated into stochastic Caputo models.
 An operator-based uncertainty quantification framework for stochastic fractional partial differential equations with additive noise has been developed by treating the fractional orders as uncertain variables (Kharazmi & Zayernouri, 2018).
 In addition, sensitivity analysis techniques for the stochastic Caputo operator are available, facilitating the investigation of the uncertainty propagation and identification of the most influential parameters.
 Random-sequence-based Monte Carlo and quasi-Monte Carlo methods for the solution of multi-dimensional stochastic Caputo models are also under development.
-(Kosari et al.2026)(Almutairi et al.2026)(Padder et al.2023)(Majee et al.2024)(Jan et al.2023)(Kumar et al.2023)(Amilo et al.2025)(Keddi & Bouzebda, 2026)(Rashid et al., 2023)
+(Kosari ,.2026)(Almutairi ,.2026)(Padder ,.2023)(Majee ,.2024)(Jan ,.2023)(Kumar ,.2023)(Amilo ,.2025)(Keddi & Bouzebda, 2026)(Rashid ,., 2023)

 9. Challenges and Open Questions: A Roadmap for Future Research